pimcore/pimcore/doc/Development_Documentation/03_Documents/01_Editables/32_Snippet.md

 ```
 </div>

-### Cache Snippet
+### Caching

-By default Snippet caching is disabled.
-You can enable snippet caching by passing the configuration `cache: true`.
+By default caching is disabled.
+You can enable snippet caching by passing the configuration `cache: true` or
+by enabling the full page cache.
+Regardless if you're using the full page cache or not it's a good practice to
+enable the cache directly on the editable if the snippet result should be cached.

 ```php
  // Define a place for a snippet to be dragged onto, advanced usage